Skip to content

 • Sync cronjob enabled

 You can enable the cronjob sync by ticking the Sync cronjob enabled.
 Specify the desired interval (seconds).
+This enables a periodic automatic synchronization of the LDAP users and groups.

-Connection Settings
+Connection

 This name will appear as a choice for the LDAP log in on the Spotter App's login page.

-LDAP Host
+LDAP host

 Set the address of your LDAP server.

-LDAP Port
+LDAP port

 Set your LDAP port.
 The default port for LDAP is 389.
 Ensure this port is open and accessible on your LDAP server.
 The default port for secure LDAP connections using SSL/TLS is typically 636, ensuring encrypted data transmission between client and server for enhanced security.

-Authentication Mode
+Authentication mode

 Set your preferred method of authentication.
 If your LDAP server uses TLS (Transport Layer Security), you might need additional configuration to establish a secure connection.